ManojLL/Brahmilator/brahmi_backend/README.md

 # Server-side of the Brahmilator

+Server-side of the Brahmilator runs on a server which is currently intergrated with a CI/CD pipeline.

 ## 1. Get images of segmented letters and letter meanings - ../api/getLetters

 Image of inscription send to backend as encoded data (base64).
 Steps of the procedure as follows;